mattermost/mattermost-developer-documentation/site/content/contribute/more-info/focalboard/personal-server-setup-guide.md

   - /contribute/focalboard/personal-server-setup-guide
 ---

 This guide will help you configure your developer environment for the Focalboard **Personal Server**.
 For most features, this is the easiest way to get started working against code that ships across editions.
-For working with **Mattermost Boards** (Focalboard as a plugin), please refer to the [Mattermost Boards Plugin Guide]({{< ref "/contribute/more-info/focalboard/mattermost-boards-setup-guide" >}}).

 ## Install prerequisites
 ### All